 Create a video of you explaining your art techniques.

 Talk about the art supplies you use.

-There are many ways you can use video to help build an audience on Instagram.
+There are many ways you can use video to reach a broader audience.

 Building brand awareness is accomplished by having your art seen by people regularly.